 So the core of Alfresco goes around creating spaces as a container and adding content into the spaces making it a neat content and document management tool.

-Overall, Alfresco is quite powerful even though it is free and open source.
-During these times, everyone could use a low cost software to improve productivity and team work in the office.
+Overall, Alfresco is quite powerful even though it is free and open-source.
+During these times, everyone could use low-cost software to improve productivity and teamwork in the office.

-Personally though, I’m still implementing Windows Sharepoint Services in my office environment since we are a Registered Member of Microsoft and have subscribed to Microsoft Action Pack (MAPS).
-We were considering to use Alfresco before we got the MAPS kit, but Alfresco does not allow me to create custom lists, thus it does not fully fulfill our requirements.
+Personally, I’m still implementing Windows Sharepoint Services in my office environment since we are a Registered Member of Microsoft and have subscribed to Microsoft Action Pack (MAPS).
+We were considering using Alfresco before we got the MAPS kit, but Alfresco does not allow me to create custom lists, thus it does not fully fulfill our requirements.